skx/kpie/README.md

 **NOTE**: More configuration files are included in the [sample directory](samples/).

+The key thing to understand is that the **same** configuration file will be invoked for **every** window on your system, on the basis that you'll limit your actions to specific windows via the matching options.

+For example if you had a configuration file which read merely "`maximize()`" your desktop would become very odd, as **all** the windows would be maximized, including your panel(s).

 Helper
 ------

-Included within the repository is a sample configuration file named [dump.lua](samples/dump.lua) which is designed to be a helpful starting point if you wish to script the manipulation of your windows.
+Included within the repository is a sample configuration file, [dump.lua](samples/dump.lua), which is designed to be a helpful starting point if you wish to script the manipulation of your windows.

 Simply run: